Ben Hogan: Life-threatening accident

 As a result of his broken collarbone, Hogan experienced regular pain in his left shoulder for the remainder of his life.
 Blood flow to his legs was also permanently restricted, which caused discomfort and pain.
 His doctors were skeptical that he would ever walk independently again, let alone play golf.
 They advised that it would take around five months before the swelling in his legs subsided and informed him that his muscles had atrophied.
 By April 17, Hogan walked a half-block around Westover Hills with the aid of a cane and assistance from a nurse.
 After a promising evaluation from Ochsner on April 30, Hogan doubled his recovery efforts.
 He mailed an entry form for the 1949 U.S. Open in June, but was unable to participate.
-While the U.S. Open was ongoing, the driver of the Greyhound bus which collided with Hogan was on trial for aggravated assault and failure to yield the right-of-way.
+While the U.S. Open was ongoing, Alvin H. Logan, the driver of the Greyhound bus which collided with Hogan was on trial for aggravated assault and failure to yield the right-of-way.
 He was found responsible but received the minimum penalty: a fine and legal costs which totaled only $127.
 Separately, Hogan reached an undisclosed financial settlement with Greyhound.
 It was reported that he received $25,000 a year for life in compensation.
 Later in 1949, the driver of the Greyhound bus was involved in another crash, which resulted in two deaths and 34 injuries.

 By September 1949, Hogan had recovered enough to travel aboard the RMS Queen Elizabeth to England, where he was selected as non-playing captain for the United States at the 1949 Ryder Cup held at Ganton Golf Club.
 More than a ceremonial captain, Hogan demanded his players to wake earlier than usual and practice before and after each match.
 The American team rallied on the final day to win by a score of 7–5.
 Upon his return to Fort Worth, Hogan began hitting full shots on the practice range.
 He experienced significant pain when shifting weight during the swing, but this lessened over time.
 He played eighteen holes for the first time since the crash on December 10, at Colonial Country Club with the aid of a scooter, which he reluctantly rode on in between shots.
 Two weeks later, he registered to make his return to the tour and play the Los Angeles Open.